Sunset Speedway (Ontario): History

 In operation since 1968, new ownership purchased the speedway in May 2009 and upgraded the facility.
 The track asphalt was replaced, grandstands were repaired and a pit road was added for traveling series.
 Following the closure of nearby Barrie Speedway in 2015, NASCAR moved its weekly NASCAR Advance Auto Parts Weekly Series to the track and it hosted the NASCAR Pinty's Series for the first time that season.

-NASCAR Pinty's Series
+NASCAR Canada Series

 The NASCAR Pinty's Series made its first trip to Sunset Speedway for the first running of the Leland Industries 300 presented by Johnsonville on July 20, 2015.
 Alex Tagliani won the inaugural event and repeated the victory in 2016.
 After a three year absence, NASCAR announced the Pinty's Series would return to the track in 2020.